jlapeyre/PermutationsA.jl/README.md

 strings of any type in various forms.

 ```* ^``` : composition and power, using various algorithms. ppow(c::PermCyc,n)
-    gives power of c as a PermList using an algorithm from Gap that may be
+    gives power of c as a PermList using an algorithm from Pari that may be
     more efficient than ```list(c^n)```.

 randpermlist, randpermcycs, randpermmat, randpermsparse,